cchdo/cchdo-news/news/2024-06-01-june_data_update.md

 date: "2024-06-01"
 ---

-New data and/or cruise reports from various cruises are now available online in standard formats:
+New data and/or cruise reports from various cruises are now available online in standard formats.
+Explore the latest updates:
 - [S04I (2019)][3]: Bottle
 - [TAIPro (2016)][6]: Bottle
 - [SR1b (2017)][4]: Cruise Report